The New Woman

 The New Woman (Emancypantki) is the third of four major novels by the Polish writer Bolesław Prus.
 It was composed, and appeared in newspaper serialization, in 1890-93, and dealt with societal questions involving feminism.

 History

 The New Woman, written in 1890–93, first appeared serially in the Warsaw Kurier Codzienny (Daily Courier).
 Its first book publication followed in 1894.

+Plot

+The novel takes place in late-1800s Warsaw in the small fictional settlement of Iksinów.
+The main character is Magdalena Brzeska, who attends a progressive boarding school for girls run by forward-thinking schoolmistress Emma Latter.
+Magdalena later, as an adult, establishes her own girls' boarding school to continue sharing progressive ideas with future generations of students.

+The novel's central ideas focus on the changing role of women in society and on their desire for independence.